earthly/website/blog/_posts/2021-05-12-dos-gaming-in-docker.md

 RUN npm install -g serve
 ```

-JS-DOS is nice, but it’s nothing without a game to play in it.
-For our example purposes, we’ll use one of my childhood favorites: [Secret Agent](https://3drealms.com/catalog/secret-agent_39/).
+JS-DOS is nice, but it's nothing without a game to play in it.
+For our example purposes, we'll use one of my childhood favorites: [Secret Agent](https://3drealms.com/catalog/secret-agent_39/).

 <div class="notice--warning" markdown="1">
 **❗ Warning**